Types of Spinal Fractures

 A wedge fracture is a subtype of compression fracture.
 With a wedge fracture, part of the vertebra—usually the anterior (front) part—collapses under pressure and becomes wedge shaped.

-- Burst Fracture: Burst fractures are caused by severe trauma (e.g., car accident).
+- Burst Fracture: Burst fractures (see image below) are caused by severe trauma (e.g., car accident).
 They happen when the vertebra is essentially crushed by extreme forces.
 Unlike compression fractures, it's not just one part of the vertebra that's fractured.
 In a burst fracture, the vertebra is fractured in multiple places.
 Because the vertebra is crushed completely, bony fragments can spread out and cause spinal cord injury.
 Burst fractures are more severe than compression fractures.

 - Flexion-distraction Fractures: If you're in a car accident where your body is pushed forward, you may get a flexion-distraction fracture.
 Your spine is made to flex forward, but if there's a sudden forward movement that places incredible stress on the spine, it may break a vertebra or vertebrae.
 Thinking of the three-column concept, a flexion-distraction fracture usually has fractures in the posterior and middle column.
+An example of a flexion-distraction fracture is below.

 - Fracture-dislocation: If you have any of the above fractures and the vertebra(e) moves significantly (dislocation), you have a fracture-dislocation.
 Usually, these fractures involve all three columns from the three-column concept, and they make your spine very unstable.